nspyre-org/nspyre/docs/contributing.rst

   A. Use this to make items in your list appear as A., B., etc.
      Both uppercase and lowercase letters are acceptable.

-  I. Roman numerals are also acceptable -- both upper and lowercase.
+  I. Roman numerals are also acceptable -- both upper- and lowercase.

   (1) Numbers in brackets are also acceptable.